 - 3.1.
-Is recommended that the Executive - a) Consider the information as set out in the report and endorse a proposed 2024/25 Local Council Tax Support Scheme which maintains the current 2023/24 scheme, allowing for the changes required to reflect the annual uprating of allowances and premiums and any statutory base legislation changes which are requires to be made to the scheme. - b) Recommend the proposed Local Council Tax Support Scheme 2024/25 to Council for approval at its meeting on 7th December 2023. - 3.2.
+Full Council is recommended to: - a) Consider the information as set out in the report and endorse a proposed 2024/25 Local Council Tax Support Scheme which maintains the current 2023/24 scheme, allowing for the changes required to reflect the annual uprating of allowances and premiums and any statutory base legislation changes which are requires to be made to the scheme. - 3.2.
 Reason for Recommendations to deliver a Local Council Tax Support Scheme for 2024/25 that meets statutory requirements. - 3.3 Alternative Options Considered The Council could choose to increase or decreased the minimum contribution payable to the customer.
 Decreasing the contribution would lead to a budget pressure and increasing the contribution would result in the scheme exceeding the breakeven requirement as detailed in 7.1.2 and 7.1.3.